Israel-Gaza border heats up after West Bank violence

 The Islamic Jihad said Israeli troops had surrounded two of its Nablus commanders in a house, triggering a clash that drew in other gunmen.
 Explosions sounded and youths pelted armoured troop transports with rocks.

 Palestinian sources said the two Islamic Jihad commanders had been killed along with another gunman.
-The four civilian fatalities had included a 72-year-old man and a 14-year-old boy, they said.
+The five civilian fatalities had included a 72-year-old man and a 16-year-old boy, they said.

+U.N.
+Middle East envoy Wennesland arrived in Gaza to meet Hamas leaders in an effort to calm the situation, a diplomatic source told Reuters.

 "I am continuing my engagement with all concerned parties to de-escalate the situation.
-I urge all sides to refrain from steps that could further enflame an already volatile situation," said U.N. envoy Tor Wennesland in a statement.
+I urge all sides to refrain from steps that could further enflame an already volatile situation," Wennesland said in a statement before the visit.

+A Palestinian official said leaders from Hamas and the Islamic Jihad warned mediators, including Egypt, the situation could slide into an "open confrontation" if there was no change.

-Palestinian groups in Jerusalem, the West Bank and Gaza called for a general strike on Thursday.
-Schools, universities and banks in Gaza did not open after activists walked the streets with loudspeakers calling on businesses to remain shut.
+Palestinian groups in East Jerusalem, the West Bank and Gaza went on strike on Thursday.
+Schools, universities and banks in all those places kept doors closed.

+Abdel-Latif Abdu, a vegetable seller in Gaza, kept his shop closed in support of residents of Nablus and the rest of the West Bank.

+"They (Israel) can’t divide us.
+We are all one people and can’t be divided,” he told Reuters.

 Nablus and nearby Jenin have been a focus of raids that Israel has intensified over the past year following a spate of lethal Palestinian street attacks in its cities.